juandavidGF/PepperBack/README.md

 # PepperBack
-This is a server for connect with papper.
+This is a server for connect Open AI API with Pepper Robot